junit-team/junit5/Prototype-Writing-Test-Cases.md

 -  Check out the `methodInjectionTest(...)` test method in [`SampleTestCase`] for an example that uses the built-in `TestNameParameterResolver` as well as two user-provided resolvers, [`CustomTypeParameterResolver`] and [`CustomAnnotationParameterResolver`].

 -  The [`MockitoExtension`] is another example of a `MethodParameterResolver`.
 While not intended to be production-ready, it demonstrates the simplicity and expressiveness of both the extension model and the parameter resolution process.
-Check out the source code for [`MockitoExtensionInBaseClassTest`] for an example of injecting Mockito mocks into `@Before` and `@Test` methods:
+Check out the source code for [`MockitoExtensionInBaseClassTest`] for an example of injecting Mockito mocks into `@BeforeEach` and `@Test` methods:

   ```java
   import org.junit.gen5.api.*;